PeterMoras/SpineBinaryConverter/README.md

 # SpineBinaryConverter
-Takes old Spine skeleton binary files that are no longer supported by Spine and converts them to JSON so they can be read.
-Useful for old files that can no longer be accessed because of their old version.
+Old Spine binary formats are unreadable with the current Spine animation program, and no backwards compatible version exists to edit Spine binary files before version 3.5.
+To fix this problem, this program takes old Spine skeleton binary files and converts them to the JSON equivelent so they can be parsed.

 ## Notices
 Currently, this repository uses spine-sharp version 3.4 from the [Spine runtimes](https://github.com/EsotericSoftware/spine-runtimes ) and therefore only parses version 3.4 binary files.
 It is possible to switch out the spine-sharp folder in this repository for a different version on the Spine-sharp github, but doing so will cause the program to fail to compile.
 More info in the Unfinished Work section under Version Swaping.